Protect and restore America's public lands as an AmeriCorps member with ACE Southeast

 Food: ACE provides Corps Members with food during all project days; Corps Members are responsible for providing their own food on off-days.

-Gear: ACE provides each member their own tent.
+Gear: ACE provides each member with their own tent.
 The member will provide his or her own sleeping bag, sleeping pad, rain gear, hiking boots.
 Upon acceptance to the program, Corps Members will receive a more extensive packing list.
-Weather up and down the East can be highly variable so plan on bringing layers of warm clothing and adequate rain gear.
+The weather up and down the East can be highly variable so plan on bringing layers of warm clothing and adequate rain gear.